Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Discussion

 \section{Discussion}

-Given the results described above, we can now provide preliminary answers to the questions we listed at the beginning of this paper.
-(1) How does the accuracy obtained by AI models compare with that of humans? \autoref{tab:arc_results_modality} shows that for textual inputs, o3, with medium reasoning effort, matches or surpasses human accuracy on ConceptARC tasks, with Claude and Gemini obtaining lower accuracy, and o4-mini surpassing humans only when Python tools are enabled.
-This aligns with results reported in \citep{chollet2025arc,arc_agi_leaderboard}.\footnote{\citep{kamradt2025o3} noted the large discrepancy between the accuracy of o3-preview (the pre-release version) and the released version of o3 on ARC-AGI-1.
-The reasons for this discrepancy are not known.} However, using the visual modality, the models' performance still lags significantly behind human accuracy, even when models are given access to Python tools.
+We can now provide preliminary answers to the questions we listed at the beginning of this paper.
+(1) How does the accuracy obtained by AI models compare with that of humans? \autoref{tab:arc_results_modality} shows that for textual inputs, o3 with medium reasoning effort surpasses human accuracy on ConceptARC tasks, with Claude and Gemini obtaining lower accuracy, and o4-mini surpassing humans only when Python tools are enabled.
+This aligns with results reported in \citet{chollet2025arc} and \citet{arc_agi_leaderboard}.
+However, using the visual modality, the models' performance still lags significantly behind human accuracy, even when models are given access to Python tools.

 (2) To what extent do the rules generated by AI models capture the abstractions that were intended by ConceptARC's creators, versus more superficial shortcuts? \autoref{fig:rule_eval_plot} shows that for textual inputs and medium reasoning effort with Python tools, about 57\% of o3's generated rules (regardless of output accuracy) were \textit{correct and intended}; that is, they captured the intended abstractions of the tasks.
-However, about 28\% of o3's generated rules were \textit{correct but unintended}, meaning they were correct with respect to the given demonstrations, and frequently generated correct output grids, but did not capture the intended abstractions.
-ConceptARC, like ARC, is built on ``core knowledge'' priors, including ``objectness'' \cite{chollet2019measureintelligence}, but we found that, for example, o3's rules often focused on colors and individual pixels rather than objects.
-Moreover, using integers to encode colors enabled unintended shortcuts such as relying on numerical values (e.g., the value for green, 3, is greater than the value for red, 2) which were not available in visual modalities.
-Both Claude and Gemini's shares of correct-unintended rules (14\% and 17\% respectively) were lower than o3's, but more than twice the percentage of correct-unintended rules produced by humans (3\%).
-Thus AI models seem more likely to miss intended abstractions and to solve tasks using more superficial features than humans.
+However, about 29\% of o3's generated rules were \textit{correct but unintended}, meaning they were correct with respect to the given demonstrations, and frequently generated correct output grids, but did not capture the intended abstractions.
+ConceptARC, like ARC, is built on ``core knowledge'' priors, including ``objectness'' \cite{chollet2019measureintelligence}; however, we found that for the AI models we studied, rules often focused on colors, individual pixels, and other low-level features rather than objects.
+Moreover, using integers to encode colors enabled unintended shortcuts, such as relying on relationships between numerical values.
+Both Claude and Gemini's shares of correct-unintended rules (approximately 15\% and 22\%, respectively) were lower than o3's, but more than five times that of correct-unintended rules produced by humans (2.7\%).
+Thus, AI models appear much more likely than humans to miss intended abstractions and instead solve tasks using more superficial features.